Practical information about meter replacement

 1. When can I get a new meter?

-In the course of 2015, Lyse will begin the extensive process of installing new meters, one area at a time, and the process will continue until the end of 2018.
+Lyse has begun the extensive process of installing new meters, one area at a time, and the process will continue until the end of 2018.
 If you are building a new house or installing a new fuse box, you will get a new meter even if the roll-out process has not yet reached your area.
+At our page www.lysenett.no/AMS you can search for your postal code and get information about when we come to your area.

 2. How long will the fitters be at my house?